zozers/Course-Listing-Web-App-Databases-Project/README.md

 Databases Project Type 1.

-Run Schema.sql to build the schema and then run complete_data_insert.sql to insert all of the data.
+To implement database create Postgresql db then run Schema.sql to build the schema.
+To insert all of the data, run complete_data_insert.sql.

 By Zoe Offermann and Robby Costales